-In the report on the examination the Actuary recommended
+In the report on the examination the Actuary recommended:

-- The employer contribution rate be increased to 2.1 times contributors' contributions from 1 April 2019, inclusive of Employer Superannuation Contribution Tax. - There is an actuarial review, with the next actuarial review as at 31 March 2019, to reconsider the employer contribution rate to apply from 1 April 2020. - The Board reviews the appropriateness of the investment strategy at least every three years, i.e. prior to 31 March 2021. - The Board does not amend the trust deed to increase the benefits payable from the Scheme.
+- the Board advises the Minister that the level of contributions being made to the Scheme is, on the information available to the Board, likely to be in excess of the level of contribution required to provide for the liabilities of the Scheme; - the employer contribution rate be reduced to 1.0 times contributors' contributions from 1 April 2022, inclusive of Employer Contribution Withholding Tax; - there is an actuarial review, with the next actuarial review as at 31 March 2022, to reconsider the employer contribution rate to apply from 1 April 2023; - the Board reviews the appropriateness of the investment strategy annually, taking into account the changing circumstances of the Scheme and Air New Zealand and the need to balance the risks and costs between the employer and the Crown; - the Board does not amend the trust deed to increase the benefits payable from the Scheme.

-The next statutory actuarial examination is due as at 31 March 2021.
+The next statutory actuarial examination is due as at 31 March 2024.